-I served my chili with some mixed quinoa, ripe avocado, more spring onions and cordiander, shredded iceberg lettuce and a dollop of labneh.
+I served my chili with some mixed quinoa, ripe avocado, more spring onions and coriander, shredded iceberg lettuce and a dollop of labneh and some nice crumbly cornbread.
 You can add whatever the heck you feel like adding.
-Make some toasting corn tortiallas?
+Make some toasted corn tortillas?
 Queso fresco or sharp cheddar cheese on top?
 All hell to the yes!
 Mmm…I think I’m going to try that with the leftovers right now!

 Brb going to go do that.

-In the meantime, go straight-up bananas with me and give this recipe a shot and let me know if you have any of your own twists and turns to add!
+In the meantime, go straight-up bananas with me and give this recipe a shot and let me know if you have any of your own twists to add!